thorsjur/event-planner-itp/eventplanner/integrationtests/README.md

 ### **Testing**

-This module only contain one test file, intending to test the application from front to back.
-Where the meaning of "front to back" is testing that data moves through the application as intended.
+This module only contain one test-file intending to test the the application from client-side to backend.
+This is done by testing that data moves from the client-side to the backend, and opposite, as intended.

-Therefore, the integration tests mainly consist of testing api-requests and responses sent from client-side.
+Therefore, the test mainly consits of testing api-request and responses sent from client-side, and checking that the retrieved data is as expected.

 ## Reports